Skip to main content

 Participating in the Study

-You will not get paid for your participation in this study.
+Participants are not paid for participation in this study.

 A control group is a group of participants that do not participate in the experimental activities that are being studied.
 The control group is compared to the experimental group to determine if the experimental activities worked or not.

-You may not change or choose your intervention group because the study design requires participants to be randomly assigned to an intervention group.
-However, if you are placed into an intervention group and later determined to not be eligible, you may potentially be randomly assigned to another intervention group that you are eligible for.
+Participants cannot change or choose their intervention group because the study design requires participants to be randomly assigned to an intervention group.
+If someone is placed into an intervention group and later determined to be ineligible, they may be randomly assigned to another intervention group they are eligible for.

-Yes, participants in all groups will be given instructions specific to their intervention group.
+Yes, participants in all groups are given instructions specific to their intervention group.

-No, this is a completely voluntary study and none of the results you receive are diagnostic or clinical.
+No, this is a completely voluntary study.
+No results received are diagnostic or clinical.